 Now, normally I just use a tiny bit of wood filler, but a hole of that size requires the big guns come out to play.
 This is when I make use of auto-body filler. (dramatic music begins to play…) I aint’ foolin’ when I say this stuff is hard as a rock when cured and works wonders on major damage like the spot I have.

 Like any epoxy, you mix different ratios together to get a highly stinky concoction and you have a small time window to work quickly.
 Slap it on leaving some extra to sand down, and let it cure about 20 minutes.
-There were plenty of other blemishes that required the wood filler.
+However, there are also plenty of other blemishes that require the wood filler.

 Last, once all was cured, I sanded with my favorite sander and got a new top to work with.

 Because I’m after a farmhouse chic look with layers and time-worn appeal.
-I start out by applying a base coat of DecoArt Chalky Finish paint in Vintageusing the 2″ angled brush.
-I really enjoy the ergonomic design of these brush handles because it makes the strain on my wrist nonexistent, and the angled tip is perfect for getting in the nooks and crannies.
+I start out by applying a base coat of DecoArt Chalky Finish paint in Vintage.

 Then, once the first coat is dry I am ready for the second layer.
 I only use one coat of the Vintage color and then am going to use a whitewash.
 Thankfully, I ab able to knock out this second layer of whitewash in no time.
 All I need to do now is distress and topcoat with my handmade furniture wax.